groonga/groonga/doc/source/contribution/documentation/introduction.md

 1. Go to your fork repository on GitHub
 2. Click the `Compare & pull request` button
+3. Make sure your changes are reflected
-3. Submit your pull request as your patch
+4. Click the `Create Pull Request` button and send your pull request

 ## Update